Hope Tree Nursery

 - engaging community members to green and transform their physical environment.

-Groundwork Providence works closely with the City of Providence Parks Department Forestry Division to advance the City’s goal to increase Providence’s tree cover to 30%, in order to boost air and water quality, moderate temperatures in the urban core, and improve public health.
-In addition, Groundwork Providence’s partner, West Elmwood Housing, has incorporated the Hope Tree Nursery into its plans for 50 affordable housing units, a community garden and greenhouse, and world market that is being constructed in 2016 on the remaining brownfield parcel where the nursery is located.
+Groundwork Rhode Island works closely with the City of Providence Parks Department Forestry Division to advance the City’s goal to increase Providence’s tree cover to 30%, in order to boost air and water quality, moderate temperatures in the urban core, and improve public health.
+In addition, Groundwork Rhode Island’s partner, West Elmwood Housing, has incorporated the Hope Tree Nursery into its plans for 50 affordable housing units, a community garden and greenhouse, and world market that is being constructed in 2016 on the remaining brownfield parcel where the nursery is located.
 In this way, the Hope Tree Nursery is truly part of transformative efforts to improve the health and quality of life of Providence residents.